 Coconut Milk Adds Richness and Texture

 These recipe uses a very small quantity of coconut milk, which adds a bit of richness and moisture to the parmesan.
-You can use the rest of the coconut milk in any of these recipes: 1-Pot Spicy Black Bean Soup, 15-Minute Thai Chickpea Curry, Indian-Inspired Cashew Sauce, or Tom Kha Soup.
+You can use the rest of the coconut milk in any of these recipes: 1-Pot Spicy Black Bean Soup, 15-Minute Thai Chickpea Curry, Indian-Inspired Cashew Sauce, 1-Pot Coconut Lentils Vegetable Soup or Tom Kha Soup.
 Or you can save it and add it to smoothies or soups.

 Salt